 - STEP 1).
 Combine wet ingredients.
 In a large bowl, mash the banana with a fork until very smooth.
 Whisk in olive oil and eggs.
 Add milk, vinegar and vanilla and whisk until blended.

 - STEP 2).
-Add oats.
+Add non-wheat dry ingredients.
 Add oat flour or ground oats, almond flour and ground flax seed and whisk it in until evenly combined.
 Don't worry about over-mixing at this point.
-Let batter stand for 5-10 minutes to allow the oats to hydrate.
+Let batter stand for 5-10 minutes to allow the oat flour to hydrate.

 - STEP 3).
-Combine dry ingredients.
-In a medium bowl, whisk together flour, baking powder, baking soda, ground cinnamon, nutmeg, salt and oats until evenly blended.
+Combine flour and leaveners.
+In a medium bowl, whisk together flour, baking powder, baking soda, ground cinnamon, nutmeg and salt until evenly blended.

 - STEP 4).
-Add dry ingredients and berries.
-Add flour mixture and fold it in evenly.
-Fold in berries.
+Add dry ingredients.
+Add flour mixture to the bowl with the rest of the ingredients and fold it in evenly. '

 EXPERT BAKING TIPS FOR SUGAR FREE BANANA MUFFINS